StephanU/MyGekko/README.md

 ## Configuration is done in the UI

-The integration currently only supports access via the MyGekko server, so you need a MyGekko Plus subscription.
+The integration supports access via the MyGekko Query Api (you need a MyGekko Plus subscription) or by connecting to your MyGekko locally.

 ## Contributions are welcome!